 It seems that Malofiy doesn’t quite understand what he’s asking, but is determined to get this in.
 He flips, as Page asks for clarification, back and forth between asking about the fifth degree of the scale ( a note) and a chord built upon the fifth degree of the scale.

-Who told Malofiy that there was a foothold there and to press it?
-It appears he was counseled that, as is the case with Taurus, Stairway’s lowest voice descends chromatically from A down to F but then, significantly, ‘avoids’ the fifth,” and that this is such a good argument, Malofiy should go it himself and ask Page during direct and perhaps set up a gotcha moment later?
+So Malofiy was shown a foothold there and was going to use it?
+As is the case with Taurus, Stairway’s lowest voice descends chromatically from A down to F but then, they argued, ‘avoids’ the fifth,” and that this is such a good argument, Malofiy should go it himself and ask Page during direct and perhaps set up a gotcha moment later?

 To argue that Stairway “avoided” the fifth (whether the chord or the note but he seems to have meant chord) is to tenuously assume that the fifth is the default cadence.
 Stairway “avoided” a bunch of other notes and chords as well, indeed every possibility that it did not employ.
 But let’s admit for a moment that the fifth, “E” might reasonably be expected.
 There’s still no gotcha here.
 The G that’s used there instead is, I’d argue, the next closest thing.
 They are functionally almost interchangeable.
 If I played Stairway for you, but swapped out those two notes, or chords, or both, you wouldn’t flinch.
 They’re very interchangeable.

 What the plaintiff is calling attention to is something he should avoid like the plague.
 It seems like a case where a musicologist saw something, seized upon it, and led their client astray.

 Taurus meanwhile certainly does avoid the fifth, but I might add it avoids it kinda awkwardly.
 More importantly, Taurus diverges significantly from Stairway at this, for Stairway, signature moment!
 Why bring it up?!